As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 Do Women’s Bikes Have Weight Limits?

 While some of the bikes for overweight ladies come with specified weight capacities, others don’t.
+But as a general rule of thumb, bikes can carry anywhere from 250 to 300 pounds.

 Those factors determine how much load a given bike can take and for how long.